Seamse/ci-project-five/README.md

 ##### As, due to time constrictions, not all elements of the website are functional yet, there are quite a few things that can still be implemented:
 * Though site users (who are logged in) can actively review and rate products.
 Their average ratings only show on the product detail page at this time.
   The rating visible in the main shop is still a mock-up.
 * Reviews and blog comments can only be approved via the admin panel, not yet directly via the site.
-* Blog posts can only be made via the admin panel, not yet directly via the site.
 * Perhaps video footage could be added to the blog for more interactivity.
 * Overall UX and user friendliness could be improved with for example success and error messages.